Qiskit/qiskit/README.md

 2. Define the classical output by measurements or a set of observable operators
 3. Depending on the output, use the primitive function `sampler` to sample outcomes or the `estimaor` to estimate values.

-Usign the `QuantumCircuit` object a example quantum circuit can be created using:
+Using the `QuantumCircuit` class, an example quantum circuit can be created:

 ```python
 import numpy as np